arbor-sim/nsuite/docs/index.rst

 NSuite is developed as a joint collaboration between the Swiss National Supercomputing Center (CSCS), and Forschungszentrum Jülich, as part of the Human Brain Project (HBP).

-NSuite's development was fully funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).
+Development was fully funded by the European Union's Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).